astronomer/docs/astro/view-logs.md

                     "logs:DescribeLogStreams"
                 ],
                 "Resource": "*"
-            },
-            {
-                "Effect": "Allow",
-                "Principal": {
-                    "AWS": [
-                        "<workload-identity-role>"
-                    ]
-                },
-                "Action": "sts:AssumeRole"
             }
         ]
     }
     ```

-    See [Authorize Deployments to your cloud](authorize-deployments-to-your-cloud.md?tab=aws#step-1-authorize-the-deployment-in-your-cloud) for more setup steps.
+    See [Authorize Deployments to your cloud](authorize-deployments-to-your-cloud.md?tab=aws#step-1-authorize-the-deployment-in-your-cloud) for steps for setting up the trust policy.

-2. Set the following [environment variables](environment-variables.md) in your Deployment:
+3. Set the following [environment variables](environment-variables.md) in your Deployment:

     - **Key 1**: `ASTRO_CLOUDWATCH_TASK_LOGS_ENABLED`
     - **Value 1**: `True`